jivoi/awesome-osint/README.md

 * [Ghunt](https://github.com/mxrch/GHunt) - Investigate Google emails and documents.

 ## [↑](#-Table-of-Contents) Phone Number Research
-* [National Cellular Directory](https://www.nationalcellulardirectory.com/) - was created to help people research and reconnect with one another by performing cell phone lookups.
-The lookup products includes have billions of records that can be accessed at any time, as well as free searches one hour a day, every day.
 * [Reverse Phone Lookup](http://www.reversephonelookup.com/) - Detailed information about phone carrier, region, service provider, and switch information.
 * [Spy Dialer](http://spydialer.com/) - Get the voicemail of a cell phone & owner name lookup.
 * [Twilio](https://www.twilio.com/lookup) - Look up a phone numbers carrier type, location, etc.